UniMath/agda-unimath/MIXFIX-OPERATORS.md

 - **Non-parametric arithmetic operators** are often naturally computed from left to right.
 For instance, the expression `1 - 2 - 3` is computed as `(1 - 2) - 3 = -1 - 3 = -4`, hence should be _left associative_.
 This applies
-  to addition, subtraction, multiplication and division.
+  to addition, subtraction, multiplication, and division.
 Note that for non-parametric exponentiation, we compute from right to left.
 I.e. `2 ^ 3 ^ 4` should compute as `2 ^ (3 ^ 4)`.
 Hence it will usually be _right associative_.